ceeoinnovations/OnshapeFlaskServer/README.md

 ### Making Your Own Onshape App
 1. To set up your own Onshape app through OAuth, follow the instructions provided by PTC's Onshape integration guides [4.1.
 Onshape integration through OAuth](https://github.com/PTC-Education/Onshape-Integration-Guides/blob/main/Flask_Intro.md#41-onshape-integration-through-oauth).
-2. Afterwards, to run the three tools shown here, you need to add three extensions to your app.
+2. Afterwards, to run the five tools shown here, you need to add five extensions to your app.
    1. First to add extensions:
       1. Go to "_OAuth applications_" in the Onshape [Developer Portal](https://dev-portal.onshape.com/)
       2. Select your app